- About Archives

 IV.
 Criteria for Selection of Candidates

-All candidates must be Individual members of SAA.
-Although no other formal criteria are listed for candidates, most committees strive for a balanced slate in terms of gender, geographical area, types and size of candidates repositories, and professional interests.
+All candidates must be Individual members of SAA at the time that the election slate is finalized..
+Although no other formal criteria are listed for candidates, most committees strive for a balanced slate in terms of demographics, geographical area, types and size of candidates repositories, and professional interests.
 The committee may wish to use past service on the Council as a requirement for selection of vice presidential candidates, and active participation in SAA as a requirement for candidates for the Council.

 Approved by the SAA Council: June 1988.